 \subsection{Results}

-To estimate the dose-response relationship between the ridership and COVID-19 cases, we employed the proposed Bayesian method to analyze two different outcomes: the raw case counts, modeled using a log link with the Poisson mean-variance relationship, and the log-transformed case counts, $log(x+1)$, modeled under an identity with the Gaussian mean-variance relationship.
-For both outcomes, we specified an independent working correlation structure and included all relevant confounders along with a cubic spline function of the GPS as covariates.
+To estimate the dose-response relationship between the ridership and COVID-19 cases, we employ the proposed Bayesian method to analyze two different outcomes: the raw case counts, modeled using a log link with the Poisson GEE, and the log-transformed case counts, $log(x+1)$, modeled under an identity link with the Gaussian GEE.
+For both outcomes, we specified an independent working correlation structure and included all relevant confounders along with a cubic spline function of the estimated GPS as covariates.
 Similar to the simulation, for the GPS model, we used a GEE model that adjusts for all time-varying confounders.
 We generated a total of 5,000 posterior samples.
-For the DP method, we generate a synthetic dataset of size $J=200$ using a procedure similar to that employed in the simulation studies.
+For the DP method, we generate a synthetic dataset of size $N=200$ using a procedure similar to that employed in the simulation studies.
 Due to the relatively small sample size, the stick-breaking weights in the DP decreased rapidly, falling below $10^{-8}$ after approximately 200 iterations.
-Figure \ref{real} shows the posterior predictive dose-response curves for WOR and COV methods.
-When using the COV method, we observe an increasing dose-response trend for both outcomes, suggesting that higher metro ridership is associated with a greater rise in COVID-19 cases.
-However, the variability in the estimates is higher in certain dose ranges (e.g, 10-12 and 14–15).
-The DP approach shows more stable curve as the synthetic dataset have a larger sample.
-When using case counts as the outcome, the COV method shows a generally exponential increase in cases as the logarithm of ridership rises.
-In contrast, the DP method appears to overcompensate in certain regions, resulting in some non-smooth curves likely because some portion of the resampled data is drawn from areas that deviate from the main trend.
-The WOR method, on the other hand, shows an initial rise in case counts that eventually plateaus and then slightly declines.
-In regions with sparse data, the DP approach produces more stable estimates, suggesting improved performance in low-density areas.
-We also report the estimated APOs at various doses of the posterior sample in Table \ref{real1}.
-We choose the dose level at 11, 13 and 15, which corresponds to 2.5\%, 50\% and 97.5\% quantiles of the logarithm of ridership respectively.
-Similar to the observation in Figure \ref{real}, the COV method reveals that the number of cases increases as the logarithm of ridership rises.
-On average, the number of cases increases from about 7330 to 59000 when dose level changes from 11 to 15, using $\log$ (case $+1$) as the outcome.
-When modeling the outcome as the count data, the number of cases increases by an even higher extent, from approximately 500000 to 5000000.
-This increase is attributed to the fact that exponential change when modeling the count data.
-However, the WOR method shows a different trend.
-While the number of cases initially increases, it begins to decline as the dose level rises from 13 to 15.
-In summary, the number of cases tends to increase as the dose level—representing public transport usage—rises, but this relationship seems not strictly linear.
-While both the log-transformed and count-based outcome suggest a strong upward trend in case numbers at lower dose regions, the log-transformed model shows a more moderate increase due to its smoothing effect, whereas the count model captures a steeper, exponential rise.
+Figure \ref{real} presents posterior predictive dose–response curves estimated using COV and WOR methods.
+Across all specifications, the estimated dose–response relationship indicates an overall positive and monotone causal effect of mobility on COVID-19 cases, with higher ridership associated with higher expected case counts.
+Under the COV-based approach, the estimated dose–response function increases for both log-transformed and count outcomes, although uncertainty is larger in certain dose ranges (notably between 10–12 and 14–15) due to reduced data density.
+The DP-based approach shows a more stable curve as the synthetic dataset has a larger sample.
+When using case counts as the outcome, the COV-based method shows a generally exponential increase in cases as the logarithm of ridership rises.
+However, the DP-based methods appear to overcompensate in certain regions, resulting in some non-smooth curves likely because some portion of the resampled data is drawn from areas that deviate from the main trend.
+In contrast, the WOR estimator shows a rapid increase in cases at lower dose levels followed by a plateau and slight decline at higher doses, likely due to sensitivity to reweighting in sparsely populated regions.
+In regions with sparse data, the DP-based approach produces more stable estimates, suggesting improved performance in low-density areas.
+In summary, the number of cases tends to increase as the dose level, representing that public transport usage rises, but this relationship is not strictly linear.
+While both the log-transformed and count-based outcome suggest a strong upward trend in case numbers at lower dose regions, the log-transformed model shows a more moderate increase due to its smoothing effect, whereas the count model captures a steeper, non-smooth and exponential rise.